simplesummit/fractalexplorer/README.md

 to view help.

+Run `mpirun -n 6 ./src/mandelbrot -i250 -crandom -F` to do a fullscreen render.

 You will need at least 2 threads (1 head and 1 compute), but you can add as many as you'd like.

 TODO: Add multi-machine example